ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_neon/_index.md

 minutes_to_complete: 40

-who_is_this_for: This is an introductory topic for software developers interested in learning how to use Neon instrinsics for Arm powered mobile devices.
+who_is_this_for: This is an introductory topic for software developers interested in learning how to use Neon instrinsics on Arm powered mobile devices running Android.

 learning_objectives:
     - Enable Neon intrinsics support in Android Studio.
     - Implement an Android application that uses the Android Native Development Kit (NDK) to calculate the dot product of two vectors in C/C++.
-Measure the performance uplift by using Neon instrinsics.
+    - Measure the performance uplift by using Neon intrinsics.

 prerequisites:
-    - Any development machine with Android Studio installed.
+    - A x86_64 or Apple M1 development machine with Android Studio installed.
-    - An Arm powered smartphone running Android.
+    - A 64-bit Arm powered smartphone running Android.

 author_primary: Pareena Verma